"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 import warnings

-from typing import Any, Dict, List, Tuple, Union
+from typing import Any, Callable, Optional, Union

 import torch